Terms of Employment: Full-Time until March 2020

 Along with a cover letter and resume, please include a one page document listing past conferences/events describing the results and detail-oriented nature of the events.
 Please send cover letter, resume and portfolio of past events, as one pdf document, to Cameron Aitken the Office Manager, at email@example.com.

-The deadline to apply for this posting is January 20th.
-Successful applicants will be interviewed starting on Monday January 21st.
+The deadline to apply for this posting has been extended to February 14th.
+Successful applicants will be interviewed on a rolling basis, starting on Monday January 21st.